-Type of scenario ["predictive" or "explorative" to indicate the nature of the scenario] 1 - ne intended text in italics provides more technical information on .
-These details are not necessarily fully understood by the actors 1 ting the scenario flow.
-The assumptions' field is a place oncern generic information about relevant legislation, s, etc.]
+Type of scenario

+["predictive" or "explo prative" to

+indicate the nature of the scenario]

+Raw description of scenario

+[who does what or w hat happens.
+The intended text in italics provides more technical information on

+are performed.
+These details are not necessarily fully understood by the actors

+and they happen in th ne background.]

+Assumptions

+lany assumptions m nade while writing the scenario flow.
+The assumptions' field is a place

+on that may concern generic information about relevant legislation,

+- s, participants, etc.]

+· · · · · · · · · · · · · · · · · · ·

-Analysing the scenario
+Analysing the sc enario

+Timeframe

-Timeframe [when the scenario
+[when the scenario

 takes place]

 Location

-[where: Home / work / public
+[where: Home /

+work / public

 space]

-opase,

-Actors
+Actors •

 [who: entities

 relevant to the

 scenario and

 describe their roles

 and goals.
 These

 most include

 humans and

 organisations but

 not IT systems.]

 Technologies / •

 devices

 [technologies /

 devices used in the

 scenario]

 Applications •

+Capplications used in

-[applications used in
+[applications used in the scenario]

-the scenario]
+the scenarioj

 Data

 [information that is

 collected, or flows

 through the

 network, or is being

 stored and further

 processed]

 Drivers

-[key drivers behind
+[key drivers behind the scenario: socioeconomic, political, environmental or personal

-the scenario: socio-

-economic, political,

-environmental or

-personal
+· ·

 motivation]

 Glossary / Aid